markbello/gatsbyjs-nyc/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby NYC Meetup
 </h1>

+The open source website for the Gatsby NYC Meetup.
+The site is built from [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).
+We welcome contributions from any and all!

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Want to start your own Gatsby project?
+Here are the intructions to kick off your project with the same default boilerplate.
+It ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 _Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+You may want to check out the vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start